winstonjs/winston/README.md

 ```

 When working with custom logger instances, you can pass in separate transports
-to the `exceptionHandlers` property or set `.handleExceptions` on any
+to the `exceptionHandlers` property or set `handleExceptions` on any
 transport.

 ##### Example 1